nathanmcmillan/hymn-lang/README.md

 # Why use Hymn

 1. You want reference counting memory management.
 Memory is released deterministically, as soon as possible.
 There are no random garbage collection pauses in Hymn.
 1. You feel programming paradigms like classes and interfaces add unnecessary complexity.
-Hymn only has string, array, and table objects.
+Hymn only has strings, arrays, and tables.
 1. You don't need namespaces.
 The Hymn `use` statement imports all variables and functions globally.
+1. You want a scripting language with C like conventions: Brackets indicate scope, indices start at 0, and the not equals operator is `!=`
-1. You're weary keeping up with ever evolving programming languages.
+1. You're weary keeping up with evolving programming languages.
 Hymn is small and will stay small.
 There will not be significant changes to the core language and built-in functions.
-1. You want a scripting language where indices start at 0 and the not equals operator is `!=`

 # Development